Skip to main content

 3. the engine looks in that direction and sends the matching intent event

-If no valid target is found, the engine may send a localized fallback message such as nothing_to_use or nothing_to_attack.
+If no valid target is found, the engine sends the localized fallback {system.cant_do_that}.

 Isometric / First-Person